gboehl/dynare/doc/manual/source/the-model-file.rst

     quadratic.
 Also, you should set the ``linear`` option of the ``model`` block.

+    It is possible to use the :comm:`estimation` command after the ``discretionary_policy`` command, in order to estimate the model with optimal policy under discretion.

     *Options*

     This command accepts the same options as ``ramsey_policy``, plus: